 Here are some common examples of the downside of tango addiction:

-- After a sublime tanda, dancers do not experience satisfaction but immediately look for the next hit.
+- After a sublime tanda, you do not experience satisfaction but immediately look for the next hit.

-- No other activity of life is as appealing as tango, even to someone who knows that not every night is a good one.
+- No other activity of life is as appealing as tango, even to when you know that not every night is a good one.

 - Suffering and degrading yourself or others because you are desperate to get your fix.
-Examples: accepting dances you don’t want because you’re “desperate to dance” … using a dancer you don’t really want to dance with in order to “be seen” … pretending to like and respect unethical people who you would never be friends with just to get a dance with them … waiting for hours even past the point of humiliation or exhaustion becuase you haven’t got “it” yet …
+Examples: accepting dances you don’t want because you “just want to dance” … using a dancer you don’t really want to dance with in order to “be seen” … pretending to like and respect unethical people who you would never be friends with just to get a dance with them … waiting for hours even past the point of humiliation or exhaustion because you haven’t got “it” yet …

-- Going dancing when you are not really in the mood only becuase you don’t want to “miss” a chance to meet someone new, or because a particular person might be there…
+- Going dancing when you are not really in the mood only because you don’t want to “miss” a chance to meet someone new, or because a particular person might be there…

 The Final Pitch to Peak

 She’s got a cute new haircut and she does her makeup well.
 She’s losing weight and dressing better.
 She’s also dancing better.
 She’s making lots of elegant little adornos.
 To me it looks like showing off, and disconnected, but she makes them sharp and correct.

 Now it seems she can be confident of dancing with four of the six best men in the room, depending on the night.
 If there are six good men, which isn’t always the case.